A structural study of hcp and liquid iron under shock compression up to 275 GPa

 \section{Discussion}

-\squeezeup Latent heat release ($\Delta$H$_{m}$) associated with freezing at the Earth's inner core boundary (ICB) is regarded as one of the primary drivers ($\sim$20\% of total energy contribution \cite{LABROSSE2015}) of convection currents in the outer core.
-This value has not been directly constrained experimentally at ICB conditions, and therefore models describing the core dynamics rely on theoretical calculations of $\Delta$H$_{m}$ \cite{sun2018,cuong2021, sun2022}.
+\squeezeup Latent heat release ($\Delta$H$_{m}$) associated with freezing at the earth's inner core boundary (ICB) is regarded as one of the primary drivers ($\sim$20\% of total energy contribution \cite{LABROSSE2015}) of convection currents in the outer core.
+This value has not been directly constrained experimentally at ICB conditions, and therefore, models describing the core dynamics rely on theoretical calculations of $\Delta$H$_{m}$ \cite{sun2018,cuong2021, sun2022}.
 The entropy of fusion ($\Delta S_{m} = \Delta$H$_{m}/T_{m}$) for simple systems is expected to approach the gas constant, $\textrm{R}$ asymptotically at high pressure \cite{Stishov1975}, commonly referred to as Richard's rule.
-Since our liquid structure measurement of Fe on the Hugoniot demonstrate that Fe remains a simple liquid at these conditions, such behavior is expected.
+This behavior is expected since our liquid structure measurement of Fe on the Hugoniot demonstrates that Fe remains a simple liquid at these conditions.

-~Experimentally, this value can be constrained at the high $P$-$T$ conditions accessed along the Hugoniot by a measure of the extent of solid-liquid coexistence and knowledge of the equation of state of Fe (see Supplementary Materials).~The measurement of melt completion in this study together with previous measurements of melt onset \cite{nguyen2004}, can be used to constrain the latent heat of fusion at 258 GPa to 542(83) J/g, equivalent to the entropy of fusion, $\Delta S_{m} = 0.66\textrm{R}$ (see Supp.
-Mat.
-Sec.~\ref{sec:Latent}).~This value is significantly lower than the expected value of $\textrm{R}$, and approximately half of three recent theory predictions at this pressure \cite{cuong2021}, and suggests that the energy contribution to the geodynamo budget due to the freezing of Fe is smaller than previously thought.
-We also note that the latent heat at the same pressure derived from the Fe EOS model of Wu \emph{et al.} \cite{Wu2023} is 666.9 J/g, corresponding to $\Delta S_{m} = 0.82\textrm{R}$.
-If the previous XRD measurement of $241.5(3)$ GPa \cite{Turneaure2020} is used to constrain the melt onset, then a latent heat of fusion of $243.4(77)$ J/g is obtained.
-This corresponds to $\Delta S_{m} = 0.3\textrm{R}$, a value much lower than expected from Richard's rule \cite{Stishov1975}, especially for a simple liquid system such as Fe (see Fig.~\ref{fig:Liquid}\textbf{a},\textbf{b}).
-If this value is true, it likely points to new physics in liquid Fe at planetary interior conditions.
+~Experimentally, this value can be constrained at the high $P$-$T$ conditions accessed along the Hugoniot by a measure of the extent of solid-liquid coexistence and knowledge of the equation of state of Fe (see Supplementary Materials).
+The measurement of melt completion in this study, together with previous measurements of melt onset \cite{nguyen2004}, can be used to constrain the latent heat of fusion at 258 GPa to 623 J/g, equivalent to the entropy of fusion, $\Delta S_{m} = 0.8\textrm{R}$.~This value is lower than the expected value of $\textrm{R}$, and is approximately half the value reported in three recent theory predictions at this pressure \cite{cuong2021}, and suggests that the energy contribution to the geodynamo budget due to the freezing of Fe is smaller than previously thought.
+We also note that the latent heat at the same pressure derived from the recently published Fe EOS model of Wu \emph{et al.} \cite{Wu2023} is 666.9 J/g, corresponding to $\Delta S_{m} = 0.82\textrm{R}$.
+This value is very close to our reported value since this EOS model used the sound speed data of Nguyen et al. \cite{nguyen2004} as a constraint, which is consistent with our study.